 But we spent a couple of hours every morning in there attending some preacher giving religious education lessons.
 I am not sure how the heck our parents actually got us in there initially, but the preacher was quite astute.
 If you listened to your lessons and answered questions correctly he would give you a ticket.
 A certain amount of tickets would win you a bible.
 Suddenly it became a competition.
 We didn’t really want the bibles, but we did want to be top dog.

 Those Great Uncle’s were the Gooch Brothers, George and Lonzo.
 Legends in the North East.
 Their ingenuity knew no bounds.
 One year at Durham Miners gala.
 The star of their show ran off at teatime.
 With no hope of finding a replacement they appeared stuck.
 The solution was elegent in its simplicity.
 They quickly painted a board for the front of the show with ‘Durham Sky At Night’ Emblazoned across it.
 When you paid you shilling to go in, you would find that they had removed the roof of the show, allowing you to gaze up at, yup, Durham’s sky at night.

 A similar crises befell them at another event, and their crazy inventiveness saved the day again.
 Another hastily painted sign proclaimed ‘See the Holy Water Otter.’
 When you forked you money over and entered the bowels of the show, there, sat on a table, in a cage, was a Kettle punched full of holes.
 ‘Holey water Hotter’ get it.
 Thankfully the patrons tended to see the funny side, as they seldom had to argue over the no refunds sign.

-I have only touched on the multitude of shows that once travelled the length and breadth of the country.
+I have only touched on the multitude of sideshows that once travelled the length and breadth of the country.
 Few of them would still be viable now.
 Some, like the strip shows wouldn’t be allowed.
 And others like the freak animals, well, you can look at that stuff all day long on the internet.